 During the recovery period, the doctor may order follow-up X-rays to check on healing, bone alignment, and new bone growth.
 For more serious fractures, they may want regular follow-up visits for a year or until the child’s bone is fully grown.

 It may take time before your child can move the injured area normally or resume sports.
-It’s recommended that children with fractures involving a joint wait four to six months before participating in contact sports again.
+It’s recommended that children with fractures involving a joint wait before participating in contact sports again.

 Sometimes bone growth at the injury site may create a bony ridge that needs surgical removal.
 Or, lack of growth can stunt the injured bone.
 In this case, the injured limb may be deformed or have a different length from its opposite.
 Lasting problems are most common with injuries to the knee.

 Research is ongoing into cellular and molecular therapies that may help regenerate growth plate tissue.

 Most Salter-Harris fractures occur because of a fall while playing: falling off a bicycle or skateboard, falling off playground equipment, or falling while running.
 Even with safety precautions, childhood accidents happen.

 But there are specific measures you can take to prevent sports-related fractures.
 About a of Salter-Harris fractures occur during competitive sports, and occur during recreational activities.

 The American Medical Society for Sports Medicine suggests: